What is Add-On Selling?

 The term is related to cross-selling, but not the same.

-An example of add-on selling might be suggesting a protective case for a shopper who is buying a new phone.
+An example of add-on selling is suggesting a protective case that’s designed for a specific phone model that a customer is buying.

 A man buying a new smartphone and a woman buying a new car, two examples of ADD-ON SELLING